Interdicting Restructuring Networks with Applications in Illicit Trafficking: Our Algorithm

+We now derive our column-and-constraint (C\&CG) algorithm to solve MFNIP-R. In our C\&CG algorithm, we iteratively generate interdiction plans and minimum cut values associated with feasible restructuring plans constructed from previously considered restructuring plans, then determine what the optimal restructuring plan is to that interdiction plan.
+We note that, while our method is derived specifically for the application of disrupting city-level drug trafficking networks, the following derivation can be used for a general network.

-We propose a novel projection scheme based on the monotonicity of $Z(y)$.
-While the algorithm proposed in Yue et.\ al.\ \cite{cncg2} discards the constraints associated with an infeasible lower level decision, we use the monotonicity of $Z(y)$ to find a non-trivial lower level decision that satisfies the constraints enforced by the new upper level decision.
+In Yue et al.\ \cite{cncg2}, when a previously visited lower level integral solution is infeasible with respect to the current upper level solutions, we exclude the constraints in the upper level problem associated with the lower level solution.
+We propose a novel projection scheme based on the monotonicity of $Z(y)$ to find a non-trivial lower level decision that satisfies the constraints enforced by the new upper level decision.
 In other words, we use \emph{partial information} obtained in previous iterations to tighten the bounds on the true objective function of a selected upper level decision.
-Before proceeding with the description of the algorithm, we first define what is means for $Z(y)$ to be monotonic. \begin{defn} A set $Z(y)$ is \textbf{monotonic} if for a fixed $\hat{y} \in Y$, for all $z \in Z(\hat{y})$, if $0 \le \hat{z} \le z$, then $\hat{z} \in Z(\hat{y})$. \end{defn}
+The method we derive is independent of network structure.
+As such, we will derive our method for a general network.
+Before proceeding with the description of the algorithm, we first define what is means for $Z(y)$ to be monotonic, as defined in Assumption 1 in \cite{monotone}. \begin{defn} A set $Z(y)$ is \textbf{monotonic} if for a fixed $y \in Y$, for all $z \in Z(y)$, if $0 \le \hat{z} \le z$, then $\hat{z} \in Z(y)$. \end{defn}

-Intuitively, $\hat{z}$ can be thought of as a partial restructuring plan.
+Based on the constraints defined in Section \ref{modeling}, $Z(y)$ is monotonic.
+Intuitively, $\hat{z}$ can be thought of as a partial restructuring plan; choosing to restructure less arcs is still a feasible restructuring plan.
 If any $z_{ij} = 1$ but $\hat{z}_{ij} = 0$, then $\hat{z}$ is restructuring fewer arcs than $z$.
-Under this assumption, any constraints defining $Z(y)$ that are independent of $\hat{y}$ will be satisfied by $\hat{z}$.
+Under this assumption, any constraints defining $Z(y)$ that are independent of $y$ will be satisfied by $\hat{z}$.
 As long as we can easily evaluate the dependency of the lower level decisions on the upper level decisions, we can find non-trivial partial information responding to new interdiction plans.